 Karen’s eyes snapped open, not seeing for a moment before focusing on the old woman.
 “Who are you?
 What are you doing to me?”

 With that Amelia started to sing, “Sleep my child and peace attend thee.
 All through the night,” as she resumed her work.
-Not surprisingly Amelia’s singing voice was as beautiful as her speaking voice.
+Not surprisingly her singing voice was as beautiful as her speaking voice.
 What still remained of the grand old stage, though relegated to a mean space under a hideous metal staircase, settled and creaked happily.
 The once-exquisite carving of Romeo’s Juliet came to life again under Unit 38’s tacky 20th century carvings.

-Karen screamed again.
+Karen spit the bandaging out and screamed again.

 Amelia stopped singing.